withastro/compiler/CONTRIBUTING.md

 [Go][go] `1.17.x` is needed to work with this repo.
 On Macs, installing via [Homebrew][homebrew] is recommended: `brew install go`.
 For Windows & Linux, you can [follow Go’s installation guide][go] if you don’t have your own preferred method of package installation.

-By default, Go will set `$GOPATH` to a new `./go/` directory in your home folder.
-For best support with VS Code and tooling, it’s recommended to place Go projects like this one in here.
-So for this project, that would mean cloning it to `~/go/src/github.com/snowpackjs/astro-compiler-next`.
-You can change this path, but it does require some understanding.
-Read [Understanding the GOPATH][gopath] to learn more.

 If you use VS Code as your primary editor, installing the [Go extension][go-vscode] is highly recommended.

 ### TinyGo